carbon-language/carbon-lang/README.md

      alt="A snippet of converted Carbon code.
 Follow the link to read it.">
 </a>

-You can also call Carbon from C++ without overhead and the other way around.
+You can also call Carbon from C++, and the other way around, without overhead.
 You can port your library to Carbon, or write new Carbon on top of your existing C++ investment.
 Carbon won't add a sea of dependencies or slow down your performance-critical code.
 For example: